razi-rais/SEAL/README.md

+This is a fork of Microsoft's SEAL library.
+You can find details about the SEAL project at: https://www.microsoft.com/en-us/research/project/simple-encrypted-arithmetic-library/

 # Introduction
 Simple Encrypted Arithmetic Library (SEAL) is an easy-to-use homomorphic encryption library, developed by researchers in the Cryptography Research group at Microsoft Research.